mc.roleplayhub.com

 13. Jinsei Zen Garden

-After several takeovers by Ogonshoku families, the Jinsei Zen Garden was finally built to replace the Akihito Zen Garden located in Itsbyoshi.
-Unlike the former Zen garden, the newer one includes several buildings that can be utilized in a variety of manners and is overseen by the Shinsei Seinaru shrine instead of a family.
+After several takeovers by Ogonshoku families, the Jinsei Zen Garden was finally established to replace the Akihito Zen Garden located in Itsbyoshi.
+Unlike the former Zen garden, the newer one includes several buildings that can be utilised in a variety of ways and is overseen by the Shinsei Seinaru shrine instead of a family.
 The Zen Garden holds ancient relics left by the residents of Hokuseibu Palace, including a gong that is rumoured to summon 'Descendants of Heaven' if Karakura is ever in need of military or political assistance.

 14. Karakura Church and Graveyard